 Most manufacturers and service providers will actively advertise their certifications since they represent added value in the marketplace.
 Of course, you can also check with the provider or other business partners if a product or service comes with an CSA certification.

 It is important to know which certification scheme and which security level is necessary for your security assurance needs.

 In the future, this website will show examples of certificates issued in the Netherlands.
 When the first certificates are issued, a link will be added here.
 An overview of all CSA certificates issued within the EU can be found on the European Union Agency for Cybersecurity (ENISA) certification website.
 You can also verify the validity of a certificate there.
 The ENISA website will be online soon.
 A link to the ENISA website will be added to this page as soon as this is the case.

-- Each certificate contains a QR code that leads you directly to the right ENISA webpage.
+- contains a QR code that leads you directly to the right ENISA webpage.

-- The dates of issuing and expiration show the validity of a certificate.
+- contains the dates of issuing and expiration show the validity of a certificate.

-- CSA EU certificates are valid for a maximum of 5 years.
+- has a validity for a maximum of 5 years.

-- The Conformity Assessment Body (CAB) is the body that issued the certificate.
+- shows the Conformity Assessment Body (CAB) that issued the certificate.